OLC-Bioinformatics/BaitCapture/README.md

 The workflow also outputs a table of read depths for each base pair within each gene target for a more granular view of coverage information.

+The steps of the workflow are:

+1. Report the quality of the raw sequence data using [FastQC](https://github.com/s-andrews/FastQC).
+2. Trim the raw sequence reads using [Trimmomatic](https://github.com/usadellab/Trimmomatic).
+3. Summarize the FastQC reports and Trimmomatic logs using [MultiQC](https://multiqc.info/).
+4. Index the database of gene targets and align trimmed sequence reads against the database using [BWA MEM](https://github.com/lh3/bwa).
+5. Obtain sequence coverage depth statistics from the alignments using a custom Python script and save tables in TSV format.

 ## Installation

 Currently, the workflow must be executed from within a local environment, such as a Conda environment with the following dependencies: